 Your premium is based on risks

-It’s your job to understand what the risks are.
+It's your job to understand what the risks are.
 In a nutshell, your premium is a mitigated risk for the insurance company providing coverage.
 Factors are unique to you and where and how you live.
-They range from crime rates in your neighborhood to how you do (or don’t) secure your home.
-Even the number and size of trees around your home, condo, or apartment factor in.
-Trees are taken into consideration because of the potential damage they can cause in instances like hurricanes.
-These elements are analyzed to determine the cost (assumed risk) of your unique policy.
-Be sure to ask your agent questions about these factors before you make your decision and take the time to compare and contrast the policies available to you.
-If you make sure you thoroughly understand what is covered under your policy, you won’t make assumptions and be sorry later.
+They range from crime rates in your neighborhood to how you do (or don't) secure your home.
+Even the number and size of trees around your home, condo, or apartment are a factor.
+Trees are considered because of the potential damage they can cause in instances like hurricanes.
+These elements are analyzed to determine your unique policy's cost (assumed risk).
+Be sure to ask your agent questions about these factors before you make your decision and take the time to compare the policies available to you.
+If you thoroughly understand what is covered under your policy, you won't make assumptions and be sorry later.

 Now, look for ways to have your premium work for you – here's how: